 We’ve all heard of abandoned places in various destinations around the world.
-Abandoned castles, hospitals, insane asylums, haunted houses… but have you ever heard of an abandoned waterpark?
+Abandoned castles, hospitals, insane asylums, churches, haunted houses… but have you ever heard of an abandoned waterpark?

 I didn’t.
 At least, I hadn’t heard of an abandoned waterpark up until I arrived in Hue, Vietnam.

 And after hearing about and seeing it on a few friends’ snapchat stories, I knew I had to check it out.

 Located smack-dab in the middle of Hue, Vietnam, the waterpark opened in 2004 and pretty much immediately failed.

 It wasn’t even completely finished.